CoCoFL: Communication- and Computation-Aware Federated Learning via Partial NN Freezing and Quantization: Overall CoCoFL Algorithm

-To statically reduce the search space, we only consider configurations~$\hat{\mathcal{A}}{\subseteq}\mathcal A$ that train a single contiguous range of blocks.
-This reduces the search space to~$|\hat{\mathcal{A}}| = \frac{N(N-1)}{2}$.
-The run-time part of the heuristic is outlined in~\cref{algo:device}.
-At the beginning of each round, each device determines the set of feasible configurations~$\mathcal{A}_f{\subseteq}\hat{\mathcal{A}}$, given its available communication and computation resources.
-We then discard all configurations that train a subset of blocks trained by another feasible configuration, i.e., we only keep maximal configurations~$\mathcal{A}_{\text{max}}{\subseteq}\mathcal{A}_f$.
+To be able to select configurations w.r.t.~the available resources, we need to quantify the resource requirements per configuration.
+We obtain this information through design-time profiling of a real implementation of our presented freezing and quantization scheme on real devices, but an analytical model of the resources could also be employed.
+Profiling takes several seconds per configuration.
+For instance, profiling MobileNet takes \SI{4.7}{\second} on average on the {x64} target platform.
+It is, therefore, infeasible to profile all $2^N$ configurations per device, which would take several months.
+We solve this by only considering configurations~$\hat{\mathcal{A}}\subseteq\mathcal A$ that train a single contiguous range of blocks.
+This reduces the search space to~$|\hat{\mathcal{A}}| = \frac{N(N+1)}{2}$, i.e., \SI{17}{\minute} for MobileNet on {x64}.
+If resources can be estimated much faster, relaxing this restriction could further improve our technique.
+The run-time algorithm for devices is outlined in~\cref{algo:device}.
+At the beginning of each round, each device determines the set of feasible configurations~$\mathcal{A}_f{\subseteq}\hat{\mathcal{A}}$, given its currently available resources.
+We then discard all configurations that train a subset of blocks trained by another feasible configuration, i.e., we only keep maximal configurations~$\mathcal{A}_{\text{max}}{\subseteq}\mathcal{A}_f$, thereby maximizing the accuracy by fully exploiting the available resources.
 Each device selects a random remaining configuration, which results in different configurations being trained on different devices without requiring any synchronization between devices.
-Finally, the selected configuration is applied (freezing, quantization, fusing of blocks), and the \ac{NN} is trained with the local data.
+Finally, the selected fusion and quantization configuration is applied, and the \ac{NN} is trained.